edisonwang/steamkeysactivator/README.md

     1) Check that you are using Mac OS and not Windows or Linux
     2) Download everything to your Mac
-    3) Either run an application (more 3D icon) or open a script (flatter icon) and press run in the up-left corner
+    3) Run this application and it should work just fine

+Known to work with:

+    1) Humble Bundle 6
+    2) Steam in English September 2013th version
+    3) Mac OS Lion

 Good luck!
 Feel free to send patches and bugs!